otvv/teste-tecnico-ultracar/DOCUMENTACAO.md

 All data shown below was generated using the API's seeder.

 Located at `Ultracar/Seeder.cs`.
-This are the same data that's going to be fed to the DB with the migrations.
+These are the same data that's going to be fed to the DB with the migrations.

 ### ROOT (/)